nodejs/node/doc/api/process.md

 cases.

-Assigning a value to `process.title` might not result in an accurate label within process manager application such as macOS Activity Monitor or Windows Services Manager.
+Assigning a value to `process.title` might not result in an accurate label within process manager applications such as macOS Activity Monitor or Windows Services Manager.

 ## `process.traceDeprecation`